reneesarley/beep-boop/README.md

 ## Description

-_This application will convert user-inputted numbers into a response of "Beep", "Boop", or "I'm sorry, Dave.
+_This application will create an array from 0 up to a number that will be inputted by the user.
+It will convert the numbers in the array into a response of "Beep", "Boop", or "I'm sorry, Dave.
 I'm afraid I can't do that.".
 The response will be shown to the user.
-Each response will remain until the user clears the responses._
+Each response will remain until the user submits an new number the responses._

+_When a user inputs their name the application will integrate it into the response._

+_If the user inputs their name as Dave or dave they will see special message just for Dave.
+No array will be created._

 ## Setup/Installation Requirements